wein.plus

 Riede

-Especially in Austria, a common designation (also Ried) for a site or single vineyard.
-It is derived from the Old High German riod (riuti = clearing), a place made arable for viticulture by cutting down the forest and grubbing up.
-According to the Austrian Wine Law, a Riede is an area of a wine-growing municipality, which is represented as an independent area by natural boundaries such as waterways and paths, but also by artificial boundaries or as a result of viticultural use and are often characterised by special soil types or climatic conditions.
-They have either already been designated as vineyard fens or, due to their location and soil composition, they are expected to produce wines of the same type and quality.
-In some cases there are also vineyards within vineyards due to special conditions.
+A term commonly used in Austria (also Ried, Weinbauried, dialectally "Riad") for a site or single vineyard.
+It is derived from the Old High German riod (riuti = clearing), a place made arable for viticulture by clearing the forest and grubbing up.
+According to Austrian wine law, a vineyard is a part of a wine-growing community that is characterised by natural boundaries such as waterways and paths, but also by artificial boundaries or as a result of viticultural use, and is often characterised by special soil types or climatic conditions.
+In some cases, there are also vineyards within vineyards due to special conditions.

 Voices of our members